WPTravelteam/wp-travel/readme.txt

 * Standard Paypal payment compatibility with multiple checkout.
 * Date translation on trip page.
 * Admin settings tab position placement changed.
 * Display Tabs in frontend isn't correct as per settings.
+* Booking not listed in WP Travel Dashboard.
+When booking made from frontend it is not listed as booking in Dashboard page.

 = 1.9.1 =
 Release Date: 13th March 2019